GitHub App

 Q: Uploads are not triggered

-• Check the when.push.branches configuration
+• Check the when.push.branches and when.pull-request.branches configuration

 • Ensure the source files exist in the specified paths